YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 5. Thus, we do not use keyword features.

-Figure 5 shows a few samples of the 'location' feature.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/locationEx.png)

 Figure 5.
 Partial samples of 'location' data set.

+**Observation:**
-**Observation:** 'location' feature has many null values(2533) and does not have format and it is not generated automatically.
-This feature has invalid data such as 'Happily Married with 2 kids', 'have car; will travel', 'peekskill. new york, 10566', or 'milky way'.
-We do not use 'location' as a feature.
+1. The 'location' feature has many null values(2533) and does not have format and it is not generated automatically.
+2. This feature has invalid data such as 'Happily Married with 2 kids', 'have car; will travel', 'peekskill. new york, 10566', or 'milky way'.
+3. We do not use 'location' as a feature.

+**Concluded Observation of Data Collection:**
 The 'id' feature is nominal data, which means that there is no meaningful information.
-Finally, we dropped 'id', 'keyword', 'location' features and used only 'text' feature and 'target' label.
+Finally, it was decided to drop 'id', 'keyword', 'location' features and used only 'text' feature and 'target' label.

 ## Data Preprocessing